Lake Palo Pinto RV Park

 Payments

-Registration and payment is due immediately upon arrival.
+Registration and payment are due immediately upon arrival.
 No exceptions.
-Payment methods accepted are: Cash, Visa, MasterCard On your day of departure, to assure full return of deposit, leave the site pad in a clean condition, free of all trash, debris, and any personal property.
+Payment methods accepted are Cash, Visa, MasterCard on your day of departure, to assure full return of deposit, leave the site pad in a clean condition, free of all trash, debris, and any personal property.
 The initial “Move-In” deposit will be applied towards your final electric bill, any other outstanding balances and cleaning fees.
 Any remaining amount of the deposit will be refunded to you.

 Refunds